 Safely Handling Bloodborne Pathogens

-The rule of thumb is: when handling bloodborne pathogens, always clean up.
+The rule of thumb is: that when handling bloodborne pathogens, always clean up.
 This can prevent disasters.

 There’s a lot that goes into it, though.
 Proper hygiene, reporting protocols, and medical care all contribute.

-If you’d like to learn more about safe handling, check out our course bundles!
+If you’d like to learn more about safe handling, check out our Bloodborne Pathogens Training!
 It’s the detailed resource you’ve always needed.